Information regarding the application process and scholarships can be found on the University of Melbourne’s Study website:

 Post-doctoral positions may be advertised from time to time on The University of Melbourne Careers website.

 Postdoctoral positions will be focused on the key research areas of functional nanomaterials, energy storage and harvesting, surface chemistry and characterisation and carbon and DNA based nanomaterials.
-Potential high-calibre applicants are encouraged to email their CV and research interests to Prof Amanda Ellis, .
+Potential high-calibre applicants are encouraged to email their CV and research interests to Prof Amanda Ellis, email@example.com.

 Prospective post-doctoral fellows should consider applying for various fellowships that are available: